-Mohave County has continued a challenging wave of economic conditions with the unemployment rate at 12.7% in July 2020.
+Mohave County has continued a challenging wave of economic conditions with the unemployment rate at 7.6% in June 2021.
 The District experiences an inverse effect to economic conditions, where enrollment numbers normally increase during years of economic struggle as an unemployed/underemployed workforce return to school in order to increase skill levels.
-However, the District's enrollment reflected a new impact of a pandemic declaration in enrollment in 2019-20.
-Preliminary enrollment figures indicate a possible decrease in enrollment in 2020-21 until operations have returned to a full offering of on-ground instructional opportunities.
+However, while the District's enrollment reflected a small rebound, the continued impact of the pandemic declaration in enrollment in 2019-20 continued.
+Preliminary enrollment figures indicate a continued rebound in enrollment in 2021-22 and we continue to project enrollment increases as we return to a full offering of on-ground instructional opportunities.